For current year 12 & 13 students only. In-line with goverment changes, this course will no longer be offered as an option.

-AS World Development is a relatively new course being taught within the Geography department at Homewood School, it is a popular option for those students completing A2 Geography in Year 12 but also for some students who want to have a break from Geography after GCSE and opt for the course in Year 11.
+AS World Development is an exciting, thought provoking subject taught within the Geography department at Homewood School.
+It is a popular option for those students completing A2 Geography in Year 12 but also for some students who want to have a break from Geography after GCSE and opt for the course in Year 11.

 Students are assessed through a Portfolio which they compile over the year which consists of three analysed articles (theme 1) and one comparison essay (theme 2).
 The portfolio contributes 30% to the students’ overall grade.